 The regular classroom teacher and the school’s AIG Discovery Teacher work cooperatively to provide activities designed to challenge young scholars and to recognize potential academic strengths.

-In searching for potentially gifted students, the AIG Discovery Teacher becomes familiar with the students in the primary classrooms through classroom observations, discussions with the teachers, and instructional activities with the students.
+In searching for potentially gifted students, the AIG Discovery Teacher becomes familiar with the students in the primary classrooms through K-2 data analysis, discussions with the teachers, and instructional activities with the students.
 The classroom teacher shares with the AIG Discovery teacher the students’ progress in the general curriculum and performance on various K-2 assessments.

-After observing a class and reviewing assessment information, the AIG Discovery teacher will choose some students with whom to work in a small group for enrichment activities.
+After reviewing both qualitative and quantitative student information, the AIG Discovery teacher will choose some students with whom to work in a small group for enrichment activities.
 At other times, the AIG Discovery Teacher may provide whole class instruction or give students independent study projects.

 The AIG Discovery teacher constantly examines and re-examines the students, watching carefully for the manifestation of gifted behaviors and the students’ need for differentiated instruction.
 The Discovery Teacher takes care to include minority, ESL, economically disadvantaged, and culturally different students in all the Discovery activities.